haaakon/SingleLineKeyboardResize/README.md

 ```

 ## Installation
+### CocoaPods
 SingleLineKeyboardResize is available through [CocoaPods](http://cocoapods.org).
 To install
 it, simply add the following line to your Podfile:

     pod "SingleLineKeyboardResize"
+### Without CocoaPods:
+It's only one file you need, 'UIViewController+Keyboard.swift', copy it into your project, and you are good to go.

 ## Author